gjbex/CMake-usecases/source_code/README.md

    a Bash script as a wrapper to enscapsulate the Python interpreter and dependencies.
 1. `rpath`: illustration of how to build with RPATH.
+1. `env_file`: illustration of how to create a file that contains content based on CMake variables during the build process.